LydiaAbest/Folio/Exercises.md

 see Twine repository, specifically navigate to the 'vent shaft' page of the story to see the image input.

-final project - initial steps:
+Final Project - Initial Steps:

 I did my proposal presentation today, where i chose to do my final project on Bitsy.
 It is called 'The Final Year of Grief', and it aims to centre grief if the first year after experiencing a death of someone you love.